technofocus-pte/dynmc365cntctcntrpvt/Lab Guides/Lab 2 - Manage Copilot features in Customer Service.md

 3. Select **Set up your Copilot** tile on the Home page.
 4. Select **Ask a question**.

+    ![A screenshot of a computer Description automatically generated](./media/media2/Screenshot 2025-01-16 143604.png)

 6. Select **Save & Close**.

 Make Copilot available to agents